-As at the Latest Practicable Date, the lease agreements for ten of our leased properties had not been registered with the PRC governmental authorities as required by PRC laws.
+The lease agreements for ten of our leased properties have not been registered with the PRC governmental authorities as required by PRC laws.
 Although the failure to do so does not in itself invalidate the leases, we may be ordered by the PRC governmental authorities to rectify such non-compliance and, if such non-compliance were not rectified within a given period of time, we may be subject to fines imposed by PRC governmental authorities ranging from RMB1,000 and RMB10,000 for each of our lease agreements that have not been registered with the relevant PRC governmental authorities.
 See "Business-Properties" in this document.